StefanBRas/progression-to-csv/README.md

 # progression-to-csv
-Python script exports training data from .progressionbackup files to csv
+Python script to exports training data from .progressionbackup files created by the Progression app for Android to csv files.

+It creates a csv file where each row is one set.

+Feel free to use the issue-tracker to request features or report bugs.

+I have only tested it on my own data, so it's (very possible) that there are somethings i doesn't handle well.

 ## "Installation"
 1. Clone/download this repo
-2. Run progression-to-csv.py with python3
+2. Run progtocsv.py with python3

-## Data format.
+## Data format

-There are two standard formats included, but you can specify what attributes you want:
+There are two formats included:

 ### STANDARD